Information and majorization theory for fermionic phase-space distributions: Abstract

 \section{Abstract}

 We put forward several information-theoretic measures for analyzing the uncertainty of fermionic phase-space distributions using the theory of supernumbers.
-In contrast to the bosonic case, the anti-commuting nature of Grassmann variables allows us to provide simple expressions for the Wigner $W$- and Husimi $Q$-distributions of the arbitrary state of a single fermionic mode.
-It appears that all physical states are Gaussian and thus can be described by positive or negative thermal distributions (over Grassmann variables).
-We are then able to prove several fermionic uncertainty relations, including notably the fermionic analogs of the (yet unproven) phase-space majorization and Wigner entropy conjectures for a bosonic mode, as well as the Lieb-Solovej theorem and the Wehrl-Lieb inequality.
-The central point is that, although fermionic phase-space distributions are Grassmann-valued and do not have a straightforward interpretation, the corresponding uncertainty measures are expressed as Berezin integrals which take on real values, hence are physically relevant.
+In contrast to the bosonic case, the anticommuting nature of Grassmann variables allows us to provide simple expressions for the Glauber $P$-, Wigner $W$-, and Husimi $Q$-distributions of the arbitrary state of a single fermionic mode.
+It appears that all physical states are Gaussian and, thus, can be described by positive or negative thermal distributions (over Grassmann variables).
+We then prove several fermionic uncertainty relations, including notably the fermionic analogs of the (yet unproven) phase-space majorization and Wigner entropy conjectures for a bosonic mode, as well as the Lieb-Solovej theorem and the Wehrl-Lieb inequality.
+Our central point is that, although fermionic phase-space distributions are Grassmann-valued and do not have a straightforward interpretation, the corresponding uncertainty measures are expressed as Berezin integrals, which take on real values and are physically relevant.

-\textit{Introduction} --- Pioneered by Heisenberg almost a century ago \cite{Heisenberg1927}, the uncertainty principle for incompatible measurements in quantum theories has been stated and refined in various ways.
-Since the well-known second-moment uncertainty relations \cite{Kennard1927,Robertson1929,Robertson1930,Schroedinger1930} do not fully capture the uncertainty encoded in a distribution, the uncertainty principle is nowadays often expressed in terms of entropies instead of variances, see \cite{Everett1957,Beckner1975,Deutsch1983,Kraus1987,Maassen1988,Berta2010,Wehner2010,Coles2012} for discrete and \cite{Bialynicki-Birula1975,Frank2012,Hertz2019,VanHerstraeten2021a} for continuous-variable systems (see also \cite{Haas2022b,Haas2023} for quantum fields).
-Entropic uncertainty relations are often stronger than their variance-based counterparts and hence are of great importance for various applications, for instance, to construct strong entanglement witnesses \cite{Walborn2009,Saboia2011,Schneeloch2019,Haas2021b,Haas2022a} and to test the security of quantum cryptography protocols \cite{Grosshans2004,Renes2009,Berta2010,Tomamichel2011,Furrer2012,Tomamichel2012}.
+\textit{Introduction}---Pioneered by Heisenberg almost a century ago~\cite{Heisenberg1927}, the uncertainty principle for incompatible measurements in quantum theories has been stated and refined in various ways.
+Since the well-known second-moment uncertainty relations~\cite{Kennard1927,Robertson1929,Robertson1930,Schroedinger1930} do not fully capture the uncertainty encoded in a distribution, the uncertainty principle is nowadays often expressed in terms of entropies instead of variances, see~\cite{Everett1957,Beckner1975,Deutsch1983,Kraus1987,Maassen1988,Berta2010,Wehner2010,Coles2012} for discrete and~\cite{Bialynicki-Birula1975,Frank2012,Hertz2019,VanHerstraeten2021a} for continuous-variable systems (see also~\cite{Haas2021a,Haas2022b,Haas2024} for quantum fields).
+Entropic uncertainty relations are often stronger than their variance-based counterparts and, hence, are of great importance for many applications, \textit{e.g.}, to construct strong entanglement witnesses~\cite{Walborn2009,Saboia2011,Schneeloch2019,Haas2021b,Haas2022a} and to test the security of quantum cryptography protocols~\cite{Grosshans2004,Renes2009,Berta2010,Tomamichel2011,Furrer2012,Tomamichel2012}.